consensualsoftware/consensual_software/consulting.md

 ---
-layout: page
+layout: post
-title: Consulting
+title: Consensual Software consulting
 date:   2018-08-31 14:34:25
 permalink: /consulting/
-image: /assets/article_images/header.jpg
+author: Danielle
 ---

-# Consulting

 Looking to improve your company's product but not quite sure where to start?
 Consensual Software will provide a more in-depth look into your product workflow and technical stack.
 For more information contact Danielle at hi@consensualsoftware.com..